-The dates for the 2018 Course in Ocean Governance for Africa will be announced shortly.
+The 2018 Course in Ocean Governance for Africa will run from the 3rd – 28th September.
 To find out more about our previous courses, please click on the links below for more information.

 To find out more about previous courses, including the schedules and course reports and 2016 participant discussions sessions, please click on the links below: